pngwen/advent-2023/README.md

 On the whole, the lexing puzzle was a little bit of an extreme ramp up compared to previous years.
 I'm looking forward to a challenging coding season this Advent!

+# Day 2 - Bash Scripting
+I decided to do today's problems in bash.
+Its IFS operation made it easy to iterate over the individual plays in the game.
+I used two programs "xargs" and "cut" to easily clean up and split the input.
+From there, it was just a few simple bash tests for both parts.
+In the first, it was testing against 12, 13, and 14.
+For the second it was tracking the max for each.

+I got both of these in the first try, so today's problems were simpler.
+I wonder if this year we will have fluctuating complexity.
+Though I suppose yesterday's problems would have been easier had I used a regex library or something!